hossein-lap/vim/README.md

 ```

 - Dependencies:

-You need `git` for status-line to show the current git branch.
+    - `git` for status-line to show the current git branch.
+    - compositor if wanna use `background.vim` to have a transparent background.

 ## Shortcuts: